 See more section

 In 2020 and 2019, Jennifer was recognized on Crain’s list of “Notable Women in Law – New York” for her distinguished legal career and contributions to civic and philanthropic activities impacting New York City.
 Deeply committed to pro bono work, Jennifer was recognized in 2015 as one of the “Top 25 Pro Bono Advocates” by Legal Services of New York City for her work representing a disabled veteran and his family in connection with an eviction proceeding.
-Most recently, Jennifer prosecuted disability discrimination and retaliation claims against the New York City Housing Authority on behalf of a disabled woman living in public housing.
-She also successfully litigated a 35-day bench trial in a landmark victory for same-sex parents that granted a gay, interracial couple custody of their twin daughters born via gestational surrogacy.
+Jennifer also prosecuted disability discrimination and retaliation claims against the New York City Housing Authority on behalf of a disabled woman living in public housing.
+Most recently, she represented plaintiff service-members in a constitutional challenge to the previous administration’s transgender military service policy, which discharged or denied enlistment to anyone unwilling to serve in the gender to which they were assigned at birth.
+Earlier in her career, she successfully litigated a 35-day bench trial in a landmark victory for same-sex parents that granted a gay, interracial couple custody of their twin daughters born via gestational surrogacy.

-Jennifer’s passion for justice also extends to her commitment to advancing the role of women in the legal profession as well as improving diversity generally.
-To those ends, Jennifer co-heads the firm’s recruiting committee and is an active mentor to young lawyers at the firm.
-She also co-chairs the Professional Services Perspective Committee of the Financial Women’s Association, an organization dedicated to developing future leaders in every sector of the financial community.
+Jennifer’s passion for justice also extends to her commitment to advancing the role of women in the legal profession, as well as improving diversity generally.
+She is an active member of Lowenstein’s Women’s Initiative Advisory Board, and is a dedicated mentor to many young lawyers at the firm, particularly those from underrepresented communities.
+She also chairs the Partners Committee of the New York State Bar Association Women in Law Section.